 Players line up as shown, Player (A) using a basic push pass, passes the ball through a mini goal to a goalkeeper whom catches it and rolls it away left.
 Player (A) runs on (avoiding any ball or player crossing in front) to collect the rolled ball.

-016 W015 Dribbling Angle Grids Players carry the ball to the opposite player, are challenged by that player (one step over their ball towards the oncoming player), the Attacking player then turns and attacks the next player in line.
-015 Make Your Own Warm Up Grid here 017 W016 Warm Up Drop The Ball
+015 I am making a new Warm Up Grid here Come back later to download Inside Outside strikers 016 W015 Dribbling Angle Grids Players carry the ball to the opposite player, are challenged by that player (one step over their ball towards the oncoming player), the Attacking player then turns and attacks the next player in line.
+017 W016 Warm Up Drop The Ball

 One player holds the ball directly out front between both hands, or one hand, The ball is suddenly dropped and the facing player must catch the ball before it touches the ground.
 Later can catch on boot and juggle on foot.